How to Modify or End Spousal Support

 How Long Does Spousal Maintenance Last?

-In all other cases—i.e. where support is ordered based on the length of the marriage—Texas law imposes the following time limits on spousal maintenance:
+In all other cases—that is, where support is ordered based on the length of the marriage—Texas law imposes the following time limits on spousal maintenance:

 - 5 years if the marriage lasted 10 to 20 years (or less than 10 years if there was domestic violence);